williamslab/ibis/README.md

 IBIS accepts its input .bed, .bim, and .fam files in one of two ways:

-* First Three Arguments: [bed file] [bim file] [fam file]         Specifies the plink format files for the data by specific name.
+* First Three Arguments: [bed file] [bim file] [fam file]
+	*Specifies the plink format files for the data by specific name.
 Must be first 3 arguments. or
-* -b [prefix] or -bfile [prefix]         Specifies the prefix to be used with prefix.bed, prefix.bim, and prefix.fam for the plink format input.
+* -b [prefix] or -bfile [prefix]
+	*Specifies the prefix to be used with prefix.bed, prefix.bim, and prefix.fam for the plink format input.
-                                         Does not need to be first argument .
+        *Does not need to be first argument
-OPTIONS:
+IBIS options:
 *-mL or -min_l <value>
 	*Specify minimum length for acceptible segments to output.
 	*Defaults to 7 centimorgans.